bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

 We’ll cover dynamic in more details along with usage scenarios and limitations in a separate blog post.
-For technicalities see the spec document.
+For technicalities see the  [spec document](https://github.com/JetBrains/kotlin/blob/master/spec-docs/dynamic-types.md) .
 ### New Annotations

-We’ve added a series of annotations to make JavaScript interop easier, in particular nativeInvoke, nativeGetter and nativeSetter.
+We’ve added a series of annotations to make JavaScript interop easier, in particular <em>nativeInvoke, nativeGetter</em> and <em>nativeSetter</em>.
-If a function bar is annotated with nativeInvoke, its calls foo.bar() are translated to foo() in JavaScript.
+If a function <code>bar</code> is annotated with <code>nativeInvoke</code>, its calls <code>foo.bar()</code> are translated to <code>foo()</code> in JavaScript.
 For example:

 {% raw %}
 <p></p>